Global, Cultural & Language Studies

 The Japan Foundation Travelling Exhibition Abroad, UC Central Library, 12-30 August 2013

-The exhibition was presented by the Japan Foundation, in co-operation with the UC School of Languages and Cultures, the UC Library and the Consular Office of Japan in Christchurch.
+The exhibition was presented by the Japan Foundation, in co-operation with the UC School of Language, Social and Political Sciences, the UC Library and the Consular Office of Japan in Christchurch.
 It was very well received and enjoyed by both the University community and the general public.

 UC-Deutschtag 12 August 2013

-Over 40 secondary school students of German and their teachers from the Canterbury area attended a German language immersion afternoon, organised by the German programme of the School of Languages and Cultures and supported by the New Zealand National German Language Adviser, Heike Papenthin, and the Goethe Institut in Wellington.
+Over 40 secondary school students of German and their teachers from the Canterbury area attended a German language immersion afternoon, organised by the German programme of the School of Language, Social and Political Sciences and supported by the New Zealand National German Language Adviser, Heike Papenthin, and the Goethe Institut in Wellington.

 Prestigious Japanese scholarships